cflynn07/myblog/posts/2019-08-30-automatically-initialized-and-version-controlled-database-in-kubernetes-and-helm-development-environments.md

 using kubernetes, skaffold and helm.
 I spent a bit of time thinking about how to set up MySQL.
 At my previous company we used docker-compose and created a `MySQL` container along with a container called `migrations` that initialized our database with schema and sample data.
-The migrations container would exit upon completion.
+The migrations container would run once when the development environment started and exit when complete.

 For this latest project, I decided to go the route of creating a custom docker image based on the `mysql:5.6` image (https://hub.docker.com/_/mysql).
-This custom image simply copies a schema dump file to `/docker-entrypoint-initdb.d/`
+This custom image simply copies a schema dump file to `/docker-entrypoint-initdb.d/`.
+My goal is to create a single source of truth for the latest database schema in a project as well as use version control to document the history of changes.

 #### Dockerfile
 https://github.com/cflynn07/rgbm-mysql